 2013: C. Everett Koop, who served as the 13th U.S. surgeon general under Presidents Ronald Reagan and George H.W.
-Bush from 1982 to 1989, dies at age 96 in Hanover, N.H.
+Bush from 1982 to 1989, dies at age 96 in Hanover, New Hampshire.
 Koop was outspoken on controversial public health issues, including abortion and HIV/AIDS, and did much to raise the profile the office of the surgeon general.
 He was also well-known for his work around tobacco, calling for a "smoke-free" society.
 His 1986 surgeon general's report on the dangers of secondhand smoke was seminal.

 2007: The drama "The Departed," starring Leonardo DiCaprio, Matt Damon, Jack Nicholson, Mark Wahlberg and Martin Sheen, and directed by Martin Scorsese, wins Best Picture at the Academy Awards.
 The crime thriller, a remake of the 2002 Hong Kong film "Infernal Affairs," became the first remake to win the Oscars' top award and also captured Oscars for Best Director, Best Adapted Screenplay and Best Film Editing.
 The win for Scorsese was the first Oscar he received after previously losing out on nominations for "Raging Bull," "The Last Temptation of Christ," "Goodfellas," "Gangs of New York" and "The Aviator."

-2005: Dennis Rader is arrested for the BTK serial killings in Wichita, Kan.
+2005: Dennis Rader is arrested for the BTK serial killings in Wichita, Kansas.
 He killed a total of 10 people in and around Wichita through 1991 and was particularly known for sending taunting letters to police and newspapers describing the details of his murders.
 "BTK" stands for "Bind, Torture, Kill," which was his infamous signature.
 He later pleaded guilty and was sentenced to 10 life prison terms.

 2002: Tennis player Venus Williams earns the ranking of World No. 1 for the first time in her career, becoming the first black woman to ever hold the ranking.